telerik/fiddler-everywhere-docs/capture-traffic/trust-certificate-configuration.md

 ---
 title: Trust Root Certificate
-description: "Learn more about how to install and trust the root certificate in your operating system and how it relates to enabling the HTTPS capturing of system traffic."
+description: "Install and trust the root certificate authority in your operating system and learn how it relates to enabling the HTTPS capturing of system traffic."
 slug: trust-certificate
 position: 100
 previous_url: /installation-and-update/trust-certificate-configuration